-- If you’re not the one creating the meeting and see that it’s probably going to go off the rails, provide them an example of the structure you’d like to see for the meeting including the problem to solve, agenda, and goal.
+- If you’re not the one creating the meeting and see that it’s probably going to go off the rails, provide them an example of the structure you’d like to see for the meeting including the problem to solve, meeting agenda ideas, and goal.

 Now before you go into any meeting, you need to understand the role of everyone in the room.
 This brings me to my next lesson…

 Sitting through a meeting without assigned roles tends to feel a bit like a hippy circle: no one is in charge, there’s a whole lot of talking and supporting but very little decisions made, and while it was fun while it lasted… everyone ends up walking away a little hazy and disoriented.

 It’s probably best to employ a few roles within your meeting.

 This helps you maintain that level of support and happiness… with a touch more purpose.

 The four most important roles in a meeting are as follows:

 I will try to personify these roles with reference to the characters in Community.

 If you haven’t watched the show, I’m sorry but this will be no use to you whatsoever.
 (But, seriously you should REALLY watch the show!)